mnr/writing-wip/kwak-anthology.md

 "Is your roommate leaving at 5:30?" she asked.

-"Sorry, he'll be there.
+"Sorry, but he'll be there.
 I'll introduce you."

 // -----

-Araci saw Lupe off, then cleaned up the breakfast dishes.
+The next morning, Araci saw Lupe off, then cleaned up the breakfast dishes.
 It had been a good evening.
-Lupe thought Rifkin was adorable and Rifkin was content to be on his own.
+Lupe thought Rifkin was adorable.

-The day started like days sometimes did.
+When he was alone (except for Rifkin) The day started like days sometimes do.
 A string of "B" level priorities presented themselves, one after another.
 AIs were rewarded or discouraged, reports approved and filed, investigation files opened or closed.
 Nothing to make a difference in the world, but tasks that preceeded progress.

 Time clicked by, punctuated by Rifkin's explorations of the new apartment.
-Everything needed examination and re-arranging, although Araci hadn't realized it until Rifkin pointed it out.
+For the bird, everything needed examination and re-arranging, although Araci hadn't realized it until Rifkin pointed it out.
 Even then, Araci didn't understand the necessity of scattering desktop contents across the room.
 But Rifkin had a plan, and Rifkin was persistent.

-So it went...until 1:27 pm.
+So it went...until 11:27 am.
 Araci's visor announced another gas explosion, no casualities, but plenty of alarmed neighbors.
-He summoned a public vehicle and told it to drive back to the transition facility where David Lopez had expired.
+Since he was investigating the last explosion, he was expected to investigate the new explosion.
+He summoned a public vehicle and told it to return to the transition facility where Robin Lopez had expired.

+Araci found himself facing another burned-out home.
+Barely large enough for one person to sleep in, the home was incinerated.
+The site manager informed Araci it was vacant, and this time there was no corpse.
+But there was a propane tank, complete with bluetooth valve.
+Someone had entered the facility, found a vacant home, dropped a tank and a candle, then touched off the fire remotely.
+Two nights in a row.

+// -----

+It was the third explosion on the third night when Araci began thinking this wasn't about the homeless camp.
+Misdirection was used by magicians, organized crime, and corporate espionage to pull attention away from the real problem.
+Araci went back to the task when this started: Dakota Williams and Robin Lopez waited for his attention.

+Araci reviewed the file.
+Dakota and Robin were connected by Abundancy - which advocated food free of restrictions.

+"Rifkin, who would object to free food?"
+Araci spoke to the bird, but didn't expect much of a response.
+In fact, Rifkin was destroying a piece of the carpet and couldn't be bothered.
+No matter, Araci already knew one possible villain; Hestia's manufacturer.

+Araci's call to Hestia's manufacturer was met with an artifically intelligent receptionist, projected through his visor as sitting across from him at the table.

+"Hello Araci Belo," said the receptionist.
+"I'm here to help."
+The receptionist exhibited artificial signs of life, but waited, saying nothing more.

+"I'd like to speak to the Hestia Product Manager," replied Araci.

+The receptionist didn't hesitate.
+"I'm sorry, but our product managers are only available by appointment.
+Can I connect you with our media department?"

+"No. I'm with the Portland Police Department and I'm working on a case involving one of your Hestia ovens.
+I'd like to speak with the product manager of the Hestia Oven."
+Araci enunciated and spoke slowly, emphasizing the words 'Police' and 'Hestia.'

+"One minute please," the receptionist paused, then faded to black.
+In their place appeared a dark-haired, middle-age man.
+He looked up and adjusted something at his desk.

+"Hello Mr. Belo.
+My name is Farj Abdalla.
+I'm told you have some questions," Farj waved his hand from off-screen to the center of his view, adding two more individuals to the call.
+"This is Ms. Broin, our attorney, and Mr. Nilsson, who manages media relations for the Hestia Ovens.
+Since you are a police representative, this call will be recorded.
+Do you object?"

+Araci wasn't surprised by the prickly reception.
+He'd used his police status to get the receptionist to act, but knew it would put everyone on guard.

+"I'm investigating the death of Dakota Williams..."

+Araci hadn't finished speaking, but Broin the attorney immediately searched for something.
+She tapped Farj and pointed to whatever she had found.
+It was invisible to Araci.
+Dakota must already have a history with the company.

+Farj muted and turned to Nilsson, conferred for a minute, then returned to Araci.

+"Dakota Williams is a member of Abundancy.
+We support the idea of unrestricted food for all and have issued several statements regarding our desire to work with Abundancy to accomplish this within the bounds of our corporation's abilities."
+This was obviously not the first time Farj had quoted this line.
+It might as well have been spoken by the AI receptionist.